-When children feel confident in their abilities, they are more engaged, motivated, and empowered to try new things
+When preschoolers feel confident in their abilities, they are more engaged, motivated, and empowered to try new things

 What You Need to Know

 Self-confidence focuses on whether a child believes they are capable.
 This can help children see challenging tasks as something to practice rather than something to avoid.
 It allows them to persevere when things are tough.
 You can help children develop a healthy sense of self-confidence by giving opportunities to try new things and take responsibility.
 Make sure to acknowledge their efforts and to value their ideas and contributions.

 What It Looks Like

-A quick glance at how you can help children develop their self-confidence
+A quick glance at how you can help preschoolers develop their self-confidence

 Praise children’s effort rather than their results.
 This kind of acknowledgement builds their confidence and frees them to take risks when trying new things.